elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 Use git or GitHub Desktop to clone your fork.
 Clone the original repository if you want to contribute anonymously.

 Replace the URL below with the URL of your fork.
-If you are copy pasting terminal commands, paste into notepad before pasting into your terminal because it's a good habit to catch a clipboard jacking attack.

 ```bash
 git clone --recursive https://github.com/monero-project/monero-gui.git